Friday, September 10, 2010 Detailed Auto Topics

 Many vehicles now use a surge-tank system.
 With this system the filler cap is normally on the surge tank, rather than the radiator.
 In this system, coolant basically flows all of the time, helping to purge air from the system.
 Expansion and contraction of coolant is allowed by the pressurized surge tank.

-Typical cooling system bleeder screw.
-Please click image for closer view.Many system also have bleeder screws.
-After service, these screws are opened to allow any trapped air to be removed.
-Simply open the screw and tighten after all air has been removed.
-Final bleeding is by allowing the vehicle to reach full operating temperature and cooling back down.
-Once fully cooled check the coolant level again and fill as needed with pre-mixed coolant.
-While performing this final bleeding, the heater should be kept on maximum heat with the vehicle doors left open.
+Modern styling dictates that the engine is often higher than the radiator on modern vehicles.
+Such vehicles may trap air and overheat after servicing.
+After service, these bleeder-screws are opened to allow any trapped air to escape.
+Simply open the screw and tighten after no more comes out.
+Allowing the vehicle to reach full operating temperature and then cooling back down, helps remove any remaining air.
+Once fully cooled, check the coolant level again and fill as needed with premixed coolant.
+While doing this final bleeding, the heater should be kept on maximum heat with the vehicle doors left open.

 Regular, proper service can prevent almost all cooling system problems.
 Cooling system inspection should be part of your annual general inspection.
 Let AGCO show you other ways to prevent major problems.
 AGCO, it’s the way to go!